It’s been about three years since I quit my corporate job and started my online coaching business, My Client Strategy.

 However, from what I’ve seen and experienced, there are very few people who are ‘overnight successes.’

-Often, the successful people you see and hear about are on to their third or fourth business idea or have been working on their business as a side-hustle for months or years before their first big launch.
+Often, the successful people you see and hear about are on to their third or fourth business idea or have worked on their business as a side hustle for months or years before their first big launch.

 Then, others are spending a small fortune on digital advertising and not making much (if any) profit.

-I recommend staying away from the comparisons and focus on your growing your own business.
+I recommend staying away from the comparisons and focusing on growing your own business.

 Every time I’ve invested in my business, I’ve seen a positive return.
-I don’t believe this is good luck, but instead, I do my research and have clarity around the investments I think will be a smart idea for my business.
+I don’t believe this is good luck; instead, I do my research and have clarity about the investments I think will be smart for my business.

-Before I invest in any new marketing tool, coaching program, course, or other business expense, I take the time to find a few alternatives to compare.
+Before I invest in any new marketing tool, coaching program, course, or other business expense, I research a few alternatives to compare.

 I follow the person or company I want to invest with and take note of the testimonials and reviews others have provided.

-Sometimes, it’s not just the direct investment where you can benefit.
-But also from being introduced to others or learning new skills, you can use to support your clients.
+Sometimes, it’s not just direct investment that benefits you.
+You can also benefit from being introduced to others or learning new skills that you can use to support your clients.

 RELATED: 5 Ways I invested my marketing budget when starting my business